 - No animals shall be kept except household pets.
 No animal may be kept or bred for any commercial purposes.
 In accordance with the City of Muskegon ordinance, all pets must be on a leash when in the common elements and completely controlled when in the limited common elements, such as patios, decks and balconies.

 - All pets must be registered with the Management Company.
 The form can be obtained by contacting the office or by logging in to the Maintenance Request System (CCIS) and selecting the Resources tab.

 6) Golf carts:

 - In accordance with City of Muskegon ordinances golf carts are not allowed on the streets within the condominium complex unless they are licensed.
 They cannot be stored outside.

 7) Streetlights: All poles, lighting, bulbs, repair and replacement are the responsibility of Consumers Energy.
-Contact information is provided on our Utilities and Services page.
+Contact information is provided on the City of Muskegon Handbook.

 8) Vehicles: Bylaws, Article VI, Section 8

 9) Trash/Storage: Bylaws, Article VI, Section 6

-- Residents’ trash/recycle receptacles shall not be left at the curb longer than 24 hours before and/or after pick-up day (refer to Utility Information).
+- Residents’ trash/recycle receptacles shall not be left at the curb longer than 24 hours before and/or after pick-up day (refer to City of Muskegon Handbook).
 Small, loose trash must be bagged.
 Trash cans must be stored in the garage except as stated above.

 - No combustible materials, which may cause a fire hazard, are permitted.
 No motorcycle or any other type of gasoline engine is to be kept indoors or on patios, decks or balconies.
 (The only acceptable area is the limited common element garage.)

 - Yard Waste- Our weekly garbage service picks up yard waste.
 Please place yard waste (in yard waste bags) on the curb on garbage pick-up days (refer to City of Muskegon Handbook).

 10) Assessments/Remedies: Bylaws, Article II, Section 4

 - The assessment fees are due on or before the 1st day of every month.
 Checks should be made payable to “Harbour Towne Condominium Association” and be mailed/delivered to the Management Company for the Condominium Association.

 - A charge of $25.00 per month per assessment will be billed for payments over ten (10) days A 7% interest fee will be added for any assessment over 30 days late.